bentonow/bento-n8n-sdk/README.md

 ### Blacklist Check

-Evaluate whether an email address appears on Bento's blacklist service.
+Query Bento’s experimental blacklist service for a domain and optional IP address.

 **Required Parameters:**

-- **Email**: The email address to evaluate
+- **Domain**: The domain to evaluate (for example `test.com`)

 **Optional Parameters:**

-- **First Name / Last Name**: Supplementary profile data to improve match confidence
-- **IP Address**: Associated IP address for additional scoring context
+- **IP Address**: Provide when you want to evaluate a specific client IP alongside the domain

 **Returns:**